PhysicsCodesLab/TensorLabXD.jl/docs/src/man/categories.md

 # [Optional introduction to category theory](@id s_categories)

-The purpose of this page (which can safely be skipped), is to explain how certain concepts and terminology from the theory of monoidal categories apply in the context of tensors.
+The purpose of this page is to explain how certain concepts and terminology from the theory of monoidal categories apply in the context of tensors.
 In particular, we are interested in the category ``\mathbf{Vect}``, but our concept of tensors can be extended to morphisms of any category that shares similar